voxelize/voxelize/client/docs/docs/api/classes/World.md

 ▸ **setFogDistance**(`distance`): `void`

 Set the farthest distance for the fog.
-Fog starts fogging up 50% from the farthest.
+Fog starts fogging up the chunks 50% from the farthest.

 #### Parameters